brson/wasm-opt-rs/notes.md

 We are also interested in writing a pure-Rust wasm minifier, with much reduced scope compared to `wasm-opt`.
-Being pure Rust would fix all the aforementioned caveats about this crate as it stands today;
+Being pure Rust would fix all the aforementioned caveats about this crate as it stands today, and there may be techniques Binaryen doesn't implement that we could pursue.
-and I have a few ideas for minification techniques that `wasm-opt` doesn't employ, though it could (shrinking symbol names, function outlining, profiling (TODO make sure binaryen doesn't do these)).
 Also, it would just be fun to write.
 But it's a big project,
 and justifying it in a grant is harder than this project.